GIS Analyst CV Guide + Tips + Example

 - Maintained geospatial data and designed database structures in an SDE environment.

-- Performed basic GIS operations under the director of head GIS analyst, including using geoprocessing tools, and creating as well as editing geographic data sets.
+- Performed basic GIS operations under the direction of the head GIS analyst, including using geo-processing tools and creating as well as editing geographic data sets.

 - Managed broker information with in-house Lease Pro.